FAIRplus/the-fair-cookbook/content/recipes/applied-examples/eubopen-hcs-bioimage_matched.md

 To enable automated compound assessment, the authors of this recipe found it helpful to separate the following entities
 conceptually: experiments, imaging data acquisitions, compounds, compound batches, compound map(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#map)s.

-Those entities can be described in a database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database)-like Excel file for each of your experiments, and can be easily quality-controlled.
+Those entities can be described in a database (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Database) -like Excel file for each of your experiments, and can be easily quality-controlled.

 The IT footprint of this solution is minimal, and might be perfectly suited if you do not work in a company